 Exercise 9: Calculating the True and False Positive and Negative Rates and Confusion Matrix in Python

 In this exercise, we'll use the testing data and model predictions from the logistic regression model we created previously, using only the EDUCATION feature.
 We will illustrate how to manually calculate the true and false positive and negative rates, as well as the numbers of true and false positives and negatives needed for the confusion matrix.
 Then we show a quick way to calculate a confusion matrix with scikit-learn.
-Perform the following steps to complete the exercise:
+Perform the following steps to complete the exercise, noting that some code from the previous section must be run before doing this exercise (as seen on github):

 Note